jnisa/tdd-pipeline/README.md

 In order to get this pipeline covering all the development scenarios, some additional work needs to be done, and it's important to highlight the following tasks:

-1. There's some loose variables that should be moved to configuration files and be readed from there;
-2. Try to find out some way to perform some tests to kafka;
+1. Try to find out some way to perform some tests to kafka;
-3. A Scala stage is also missing.
+2. A Scala stage is also missing.